 - Automating software delivery

-Computing power- To run advanced enterprise workloads, such as processing big data, running machine learning algorithms and for supporting advanced analytics workloads, organizations need access to vast computing resources at their disposal, which both Azure Synapes and AWS provide through service offerings such as Azure VMs, AWS EC2, AWS Beanstalk, etc.
+Computing power- To run advanced enterprise workloads, such as processing big data, running machine learning algorithms, and supporting advanced analytics workloads, organizations need access to vast computing resources at their disposal, which both Azure Synapse and AWS provide through service offerings such as Azure VMs, AWS EC2, AWS Beanstalk, etc.

 Scalable Storage- To support the expanding enterprise use cases involving unstructured data and streaming data analytics, X-analytics, organizations need a scalable storage system that can support the needs for modern business intelligence.

 Security- Data security is of utmost importance to organizations today and both AWS and Azure provide top-notch security with several industry-grade certifications and security solutions.
 With over 90% of Fortune 500 organizations using Microsoft Azure Services, Azure is a winner when it comes to handling enterprise-grade security requirements.